vixadd/shortsite/README.txt

 Development
 -----------
 The program here involves a docker container.
-In-which, one can conduct all of the development needed to develop the web application.
+In-which, one can conduct all of the development needed to change website specifics.

 Run the following:
+$> make docker-build-dev-cpu
 $> make docker-start-dev-cpu

 This will build the container for the user and will spawn a docker container.